Orleans, the capital of the department of the Loiret and the

 kids might enjoy this more than adults so be sure to give a little

-insight in to her history as an introduction.
+insight into her history as an introduction.

 For 'culture vultures' there is also the large Musee des Beaux-Arts to keep you

-Don't miss taking the kids, especially the
+Don't miss taking the kids, especially the younger ones, to

-garden displays.
+shows and glorious garden displays.
 It can be found south of

 the river in the direction of St-Cyr-en-Val.
-There is however an entrance fee:
+There is an

 From the end of April to the first week in May, the anniversary of the liberation of Orleans by Joan of